cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 ## Managing Customer Deployments

-* To uninstall a deployment - Run the "uninstall" workflow on the deployment.
+* To uninstall a deployment - Run the **uninstall** workflow on the deployment.
 Deployments must be uninstalled before deleting.

 * To scale, heal or run other executions - Run the workflow on the deployment.

 {{% note %}}
-Other workflows like Scale Up, Scale Down or Heal are shown in the "Execute Workflow" menu but can only run on deployments that are configured with those workflows in the deployment blueprint.
+Other workflows like Scale Up, Scale Down or Heal are shown in the **Execute Workflow** menu but can only run on deployments that are configured with those workflows in the deployment blueprint.
 {{% /note %}}

-* To delete a deployment - After you uninstall the deployment, you can click "Delete deployment" to delete it.
+* To delete a deployment - After you uninstall the deployment, you can click **Delete deployment** to delete it.

     ![Execute Workflow]( /images/ops_guides/deployments.execute.menu.png )